 When comparing electric to gas models, electric tankless water heaters are more convenient to use.
 There is no need to waste gas in order to keep the pilot light burning.
 It can actually be turned off when you’re not using it.
 Most people don’t find it convenient to be relighting it each time the heater is to be used.
 Besides, you can rest assured that they are very safe to use since they operate on electricity.
 Be sure to check “electric vs gas tankless water heaters” full review for further information!

-When you install a new electric tankless water heater, they effectively reduce the cost of having access to on-demand hot water.
+When you install a new electric tankless water heater, they effectively reduce the cost of on-demand hot water.
 They are extremely energy efficient.
-Besides, there are numerous energy-efficient products you can use for saving costs on energy to make your water heater more beneficial.
+There are numerous energy-efficient products you can use for saving costs on energy to make your water heater more beneficial.

 No Electricity Wastage: